-All project costs are in theory eligible, but must be instrumental in bringing about the proposed outcomes, rather than in supporting the day-to-day running of the recipient organisation or its partners.
-JOA will not normally consider funding more than 8% of overhead or administrative costs.
-Large capital expenditures such as office equipment or vehicles are discouraged except where specifically a goal of the project, and their use after the duration of the project must be explained.
+JOA is committed to enabling partners to recover the full cost of delivering projects.
+Any legitimate (including salaries and admin support) costs are in theory eligible, but they must be instrumental in bringing about the proposed project outcomes, rather than in supporting core activities of the recipient organisation or its partners.
+Large capital expenditures such as land or vehicles are discouraged except where specifically a goal of the project, and their use after the duration of the project must be explained.

 JOA is committed to encouraging learning and improvement in itself and its partners, to maximising the impact of the assistance it provides, and to providing excellent value for the Jersey taxpayer.
 For this reason, all projects must demonstrate how progress will be monitored, and are encouraged allocate part of the overall grant to monitoring, evaluation and learning.
 Additionally, JOA reserves the right to commission independent mid-term or final evaluations of any project it funds.

 Organisations must procure inputs with propriety and fairness, seeking best value for money at all times.
 Applicants must demonstrate that all goods and services required for the project will be purchased in accordance with an ethical and transparent procurement policy.
 Typically, any purchases of over £10,000 must be tendered using competitive bidding.